acquire-project/zarr-writers-benchmark/README.md

 <strong>Cpp Zarr :</strong> Offers local filesystem supoort and matlab support.<br>

 ### Conclusions
+<strong>TensorStore</strong>
++ Decent memory efficiency with a memory usage of 3:1, indicating that a decent amount of copying is occurring.
+However, there is great use of multithreading, with 59 threads being utilized.
++ Memory usage makes it less efficient than Zarr Python in that category, but it makes up for this with the number of threads it uses, which is almost three times the amount used by OME Zarr and Zarr Python.
++ Overall, this leads to TensorStore being the best-performing library in terms of write speeds among those tested.

 <strong>Zarr Python</strong>
-+ Great memory efficiency with a memory usage of 2:1 and a decent amount of multithreading, with the library utilizing 11 threads.
++ Great memory efficiency with a memory usage of 2:1 and a decent amount of multithreading, with the library utilizing 26 threads.
 + This leads to efficient writes placing it firmly as one of the top performers in terms of write speeds.
-+ Comes with built in functionality for appending data which could be an explanation for the library having the strongest append speeds tested
++ Comes with built in functionality for appending data that handles everything under the hood which makes it really straight forward and easy to do so, unlike TensorStore which requires more effort.

 <strong>OME Zarr</strong>
 + Worst memory efficiency of the group, with a memory usage of 5:1, indicating that a large amount of data is being copied during the write process, while using about the same number of threads as Zarr Python.
 + The memory inefficiencies significantly reduce performance, leading OME Zarr to have relatively slow average write speeds compared to the best-performing libraries.
 + Memory inefficiencies affect performance in more ways than just write speeds.
 Due to the amount of data copying, a large amount of pressure is put on the RAM and swap, causing OME Zarr to crash the program much sooner than the other libraries.

-<strong>TensorStore</strong>
-+ Decent memory efficiency with a memory usage of 3:1, indicating that a decent amount of copying is occurring.
-However, there is great use of multithreading, with 28 threads being utilized.
-+ Memory usage makes it less efficient than Zarr Python in that category, but it makes up for this with the number of threads it uses, which is almost three times the amount used by OME Zarr and Zarr Python.
-+ Overall, this leads to TensorStore being the best-performing library in terms of write speeds among those tested.

 <strong>Cpp Zarr</strong>
 + Tied with Zarr Python in terms of memory efficiency making it very efficient in that category.